AutoIP negotiation module for link-local addresses

 Once an IP address is chosen and configured, the AutoIP module continues to monitor the network for address conflicts, and either defends or changes the address assigned to the interface to correct conflicts.

 Only one interface can be supported at one time.
 The module can be loaded only once.

-The interface that AutoIP is servicing, must exist before AutoIP module being loaded.
+The interface that AutoIP is servicing must exist before the AutoIP module is loaded.

 When the AutoIP module configures a TCP/IP interface with an IP address, it does so as an alias.
-This way, if the interface already has an IP address, it won't delete the original address; the interface is assigned with both addresses (and potentially more if needed).
+This way, if the interface already has an IP address, it won't delete the primary or first IP address; the interface is assigned with both addresses (and potentially more if needed).
 This allows the module to coexist with other modules or applications that configure TCP/IP stack interfaces, such as dhcp.client (when used with the -a option).

 ifconfig en0 alias 10.0.0.1

 This way, you won't replace an IP address that may already be configured for the interface.